Current Research in Egyptology (9-16 May 2021, online via zoom)

-Aegean Egyptology and the Postgraduate Programme “Archaeology of the Eastern Mediterranean from prehistoric times to Late Antiquity: Greece, Egypt, Near East of the Department of Mediterranean Studies of the University of the Aegean are very pleased to organize the next Current Research in Egyptology (CRE) on Rhodes (26-30 September 2020).
+Aegean Egyptology and the Postgraduate Programme “Archaeology of the Eastern Mediterranean from prehistoric times to Late Antiquity: Greece, Egypt, Near East of the Department of Mediterranean Studies of the University of the Aegean are very pleased to organize the next Current Research in Egyptology (CRE) on Rhodes (9-16 May 2021, online via zoom).
 CRE is a postgraduate conference aiming to promote bonds between British and international universities worldwide who are conducting research in Egyptology and any other related field of study.
 Established in 2000 by the University of Oxford, CRE has become since then an annual conference, organized by major Egyptological research centers in the UK and—from 2010 onwards—by other great Universities in Europe.
 After the successful organization of the Tenth International Congress of Egyptologists in 2008 in our University, it is a great honor for us to host a conference of great importance, especially for young Egyptologists.
 We believe that the historically significant and pleasant island of Rhodes, situated at the crossroads of two major sea routes of the Mediterranean between the Aegean Sea and the coast of the Near East and Egypt, will be an ideal meeting point for the CRE.

 Religion and Cult in the Dodecanese during the first millenium BC (Rhodes, 18-21 October 2018)